 Brick, New Jersey

-Thanks for the update, Nick.
+A. Thanks for the update, Nick.
 Yes, it is possible to effectively plate non-metallic surfaces.
-Almost all bright automotive grills and headlight bezels are electroplated plastic, for example.
+Almost all bright automotive grills are electroplated plastic, for example.

 Here is an FAQ, 'Plating organic materials', that may serve as an introduction.

-For shoes, basically you metallize them by spraying them with a two-component silvering solution.
+For shoes, basically you metallize them by spraying them with a two-component silvering solution (the same as used in making glass mirrors).
 One part is a soluble silver salt, and the other part is a reducing agent; when they meet on the surface of the shoes, a very thin metallic silver is deposited; alternately you can spray with a conductive paint.
 Then you can carefully electroplate the silver with other metals, ending with bronze.

 I hope my preference for one type of "potato chip" and one type of "bronzed" shoe isn't too obvious :-)